zalirae/gardening-application/README.md

 }
 ```

-- The file is created automatically when you save for the first time.
+- The file is created automatically the first time you save your garden.
 - Your garden starts with a default selection of plants, which are written to the file on save.
-- Any new plants added during play are stored and reloaded when you next open the app.
+- Any new plants added during play are saved and automatically reloaded the next time you open the app.

 ---